 Rob Feenie, Canadian Iron Chef, @cactusclubcafe

-Rob Feenie is currently the Culinary Director of Cactus Club based in Vancouver, B.C.
+Rob Feenie is currently the Executive Chef of Cactus Club based in Vancouver, B.C.
 Feenie grew up in Burnaby and graduated from the Dubrulle Culinary Institute.
 Feenie began his career as a sous chef in notable restaurants such as Le Crocodile and Cherry Stone Cove in Vancouver, and The Rim Rock Café in Whistler.
 He trained with Chef Emile Jung at Au Crocodile and Chef Antoine Westermann at Le Buerehiesel, both Michelin three-star rated restaurants in Alsace, France.
 Feenie went on to open his own restaurant, the internationally celebrated Lumière, in Vancouver, followed by Lumière Tasting Bar and Feenie’s.
 On Food Network Canada, Feenie hosted the series New Classics with Chef Rob Feenie and in 2005, he became the first Canadian to win Iron Chef America by defeating Chef Masaharu Morimoto.
 Feenie has written four cookbooks and is a two-time Vancouver Gold Medal Plates winner.
 He has received the coveted Relais Gourmand and Traditions et Qualité designations, the Mobil Travel Guide four-stars designation and the AAA Five Diamond Award.